 Although the department does not offer a graduate degree or specialization in creative writing, students can make it a significant part of their graduate work.
 For instance, the Literature & Writing curriculum offers courses in poetry, fiction, and nonfiction.
 Students in that specialization may write creative thesis projects in any of those genres.
 The American Studies Standard specialization offers students an emphasis in creative nonfiction writing on the American West.

-For more information on a specific program, click one of the program links.
+For more information on a specific program, including how to apply, click one of the program links.

 English MA/MS (Literature and Writing)

 Jared Colton, Director of Graduate Studies

 Advises graduate students in American Studies, Literature and Writing, Technical Communication (online), and the PhD Program in Technical Communication and Rhetoric.Contact Dr. Jared Colton if you are interested in a graduate program at USU or if you need advising during your program (classes, program of study, etc.).

 Utah State University

 Logan, UT 84322-3200